 As long as you feed them in reasonable quantities, the benefits far outweigh the risks.
 However, if your guinea pig has had bladder stones or sludge in the past, you may want to skip feeding dandelions or offer them very sparingly.

-It’s a good idea to make sure your guinea pig is drinking plenty of water to flush out the excess calcium they consume.
-Also, avoid feeding dandelions around the same time as other high-calcium greens such as kale, collard greens, parsley, and cilantro.
+It’s a good idea to ensure that your guinea pig is drinking plenty of water to flush out the excess calcium they consume.
+Also, avoid feeding dandelions around the same time as other high-calcium greens such as kale, collard greens, parsley, mustard greens, and cilantro.

-Also, keep an eye out for dry powdery white urine stains left around your piggy’s cage.
-If you see this, it’s an indication that you should temporarily restrict the feeding of dandelion and other high calcium veggies.
+Also, watch for dry powdery white urine stains left around your piggy’s cage.
+If you see this, it indicates that you should temporarily restrict the feeding of dandelion and other high-calcium veggies.

 Calcium Levels in Leafy Greens (per 100 grams)